 SC encourages you to register in all systems as soon as possible.
-You are also encouraged to submit pre-proposals and proposals well before the deadline.
+You are also encouraged to submit letters of intent (LOIs) and proposals well before the deadline.

 II.
 Eligibility

 A. Eligible Applicants

 This is a DOE National Laboratory-only Announcement.
 FFRDCs from other Federal agencies are not eligible to submit in response to this Program Announcement.